-Considerable uncertainty still surrounds the COVID-19 virus and its potential effects, and the extent of and effectiveness of any responses taken on local, state, national and global levels.
+While the detrimental business impacts of COVID-19 moderated somewhat in 2021 as compared to 2020, considerable uncertainty still surrounds the COVID-19 virus and its potential effects, including potential future variants of the virus and the extent of and effectiveness of any responses taken on local, state, national and global levels.
 While DocGo expects the pandemic and related events will continue to impact its business, the unpredictable and unprecedented nature of the pandemic, including new variants and the extent to which vaccines will be made available globally, makes it impractical to identify all potential risks or estimate the full extent and scope of the impact on DocGo's business and industry, as well as national, regional and global markets and economies.
 Accordingly, DocGo's ability to conduct its business in the manner previously or currently expected could be materially and adversely affected, and any of the foregoing risks and uncertainties as well as those that have not yet manifested themselves or been identified could materially and adversely affect DocGo's business, financial condition and results of operations.
 The pandemic may also have the effect of heightening many of the other risks described herein.